bigchaindb/bigchaindb-driver/docs/advanced-usage.rst

 Advanced Usage Examples
 =======================

-This section has examples of using the Python Driver for more advanced use cases such as escrow.
+This page has examples of using the Python Driver for more advanced use cases such as escrow.

 .. todo:: This is work in progress.
 More examples will gradually appear as issues like